 As well as news from INCA itself we are keen to include relevant news items from INCA members.
 Please send relevant items of news, ideally including a photo where relevant, to firstname.lastname@example.org.
 We'll publish news from members that we feel is of interest.

-Recognising innovation and achievement across the UK broadband industry, eight awards were presented at the INCA Awards Dinner, with accolades going to:
+Acknowledging the efforts of companies and individuals across the sector, eight awards were presented, with accolades going to:

 A major change to the broadband industry affecting all network operators is coming and coming fast.
 Based on the new EU Electronic Communications Code (EECC), Ofcom is mandating a new method for consumers to be able to switch their broadband connection, which needs to be in place by 21st December 2020.

 The new method will be a "Gaining Provider-led" switching process where the customer is moving between retailers whether they use the same or different access infrastructures (e.g. Openreach to another wholesale platform & vice versa).
 It even applies to non-fibre or copper infrastructure such as FWA.

 As we approach our Annual Conference, we have great pleasure in announcing the names of the people and organisations that have been shortlisted for an INCA Gold Award this year.